khushi-init/foodpal/docs/agendas/week-08.md

 5. **Individual progress (5 mins)**
     - How is everybody doing on the weekly progress?
 Has anyone failed a week?
     - How is everyone doing on the total requirements?
 Does everybody have enough server lines?
+        - How are we going to divide the server tests?
     - Exams: how much time is everyone willing to spend on the project, considering the exams are approaching?